 Multilingual Intranet Option #2: SharePoint Variations

-The SharePoint Variations feature will create a duplicate of the SharePoint site for each targeted language.
-All the content, including user-generated content, can then be independently translated into each language.
+The SharePoint Variations feature will duplicate the SharePoint site for each targeted language.
+All the content, including user-generated, can then be independently translated into each language.
 The end-user would visit a unique site URL targeted to their chosen language.
-In this case, there is one master source of content, and then each language is translated, duplicated, and moved to each site.
+In this case, there is one master content source, and then each language is translated, duplicated, and moved to each site.

 To learn more about SharePoint Variations, please visit this site.

 Want the benefit of both the SharePoint MIU and SharePoint Variations without the hassle of manual translation?
-Powell Intranet is a SharePoint intranet solution that helps simplify the setup of Variations, Management of Content, the automatic translation, and the ability to switch variation contexts.
+Powell Intranet is a SharePoint intranet solution that helps simplify the setup of Variations, Management of Content, automatic translation, and the ability to switch variation contexts.
 The Powell intranet-in-a-box works seamlessly with these features and provides automatic content translation using Bing Translate and Cognitive Services.

 Switch Variation Context

-Once users log on to a Powell Intranet their native language settings configured on their browser will automatically redirect users to their preferred Language variation.
+Once users log on to Powell Intranet, their native language settings configured on their browser will automatically redirect users to their preferred language variation.
 Once on the site, users can switch back and forth to different language sites or other location sites exposed through variations.

-Managing content from one location is extremely important because it is efficient.
-Powell Intranet allows content authors and contributors to access all content and manage all translated content centrally.
+Managing content from one location is essential because it is efficient.
+Powell Intranet allows content authors and contributors to access and manage all translated content centrally.
 Changes can be made from one place and pushed to all target language variations.

-Translating the content can be performed manually but there is a more efficient option.
-Using an initial automatic translation service, an initial starting point of content can be translated to the target language.
-Translation services are not perfect and it is why it should be used as a starting point.
+The content can be translated manually, but there is a more efficient option.
+With the initial automatic translation service, you can translate content into the target language.
+Translation services are not perfect, so they should be used as a starting point.
 Users usually edit the auto-generated translation and take over the content to perfectly dial in the language.

-The Powell Manager design tool allows Administrators to quickly and effectively set up the scenarios for Multi-Language variations.
+Powell Intranets’ core engine, Powell Manager, allows Administrators to quickly and effectively set up the scenarios for Multi-Language variations.
 Selecting a new Site and all the target language variations can be performed in a matter of minutes and managed from one place as new languages are implemented.

 So which is better for your organization – Powell Intranet vs. SharePoint?
-The good news is you don’t have to choose, Powell Intranet leverages the best of Office365 and SharePoint Online to give the most value and end-user experience.
-Using both MUI and Variations, Powell Intranet adds management and translation features that further enhance the fundamental multi-language features of SharePoint Online.
-Any intranet can take advantage of the Powell Intranet features!
-Contact us today to learn more.
+The good news is you don’t have to choose, Powell Intranet leverages the best of Microsoft 365 and SharePoint Online to give the best value and end-user experience.
+Using both MUI and Variations, Powell Intranet adds management and translation features that further enhance the fundamental multilingual intranet features of SharePoint Online.